PostHog/posthog.com/contents/tutorials/toolbar.md

 - **Level:** Easy
 - **Estimated reading time:** 6 minutes_ ☕☕

-An underlying purpose of analytics is to answer questions by utilizing data.
+An underlying purpose of analytics is to answer questions by utilizing data:

-_"Who's using my website?"_
+- _"Who's using my website?"_

-_"What type of people pay for my product?"_
+- _"What type of people pay for my product?"_

-_"Why am I not retaining users?"_
+- _"Why am I not retaining users?"_

 Often times, these questions don't have a simple answer, and, more often than not, just getting _any_ answer to your questions requires a good amount of effort.